A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 will initialize the array \verb.coeff_c[]. with the specified values. \item[\texttt{v}] Variable coefficient per lattice site, read from an array of length \verb.n_coeff_variable. per lattice site. \item[\texttt{r}] Random coefficient per lattice site, read from an array of length \verb.n_coeff_rand. per lattice site. \end{itemize}

-In Listing~\ref{lst:graphenedsl} we show a complete example for a 2D graphene stencil with variable coefficients on the diagonal, while Listing~\ref{lst:graphenec} shows the generated C source code for the sparse matrix-vector multiplication (spMVM).
+In Listing~\ref{lst:graphenedsl} we show a complete example for a 2D graphene stencil with variable coefficients on the diagonal, while Listing~\ref{lst:graphenec} shows the generated C source code for the spMVM. \gh{Note that spatial blocking is the only explicit optimization done by the code generator.
+We rely on the compiler to produce SIMD-vectorized code from the C source, which is usually possible by giving it sufficient information, particularly about non-aliasing of pointers}.\footnote{\gh{This can either be achieved by using the \texttt{restrict} keyword on pointer declarations, by compiler directives such as \texttt{ivdep}, or via global options such as \texttt{-fno-alias}}.}

 Coefficient arrays and execution parameters (such as, e.g., the grid size) can be configured and changed at runtime.
 The code repository\footnote{\url{http://tiny.cc/PVSC-DTM}} contains numerous examples that demonstrate the DSL usage and how the generated source code can be embedded into algorithms.